-When people hear the word marketing, they misunderstand it with the word like advertising, spamming, annoying with a sales pitch, selling crappy stuff, giving away something for free and expecting a sale.
+When people hear the word marketing, they misunderstood it with words like advertising, spamming, annoying people with a sales pitch, selling crappy stuff, or giving away something for free and expecting a sale.

-All these are what people perceive as marketing, but really, is that all about marketing?
+All these are what people perceive as marketing, but in reality, is that all about marketing?

-What if I told you all your thoughts about marketing are all wrong?
+What if I told you everything you thought about marketing is wrong?

-What if I say most things you do in life are just marketing?
+What if most of the things you do in life is just marketing?

 Ask any marketer out there the meaning of marketing, and they’ll say;